 One Reddit user put it bluntly: “The work does suck, but all warehouse work sucks.
 I have experienced FAR worse conditions and been treated terrible by other Fortune 500 companies.”

-2. They leave everything at the door
+2. Amazon warehouse employees leave everything at the door.

 Amazon workers aren’t allowed to bring anything with them to the warehouse floor, including cell phones.
 They arrive empty-handed and leave empty-handed.
 “If you brought in your phone and you weren’t management, security would confiscate it and at end of night you had to go to security to pick it up,” says Charlee Mided, who worked in a warehouse in Phoenix, Arizona in 2013.
 “Then you’d get home late.
 So everyone knows not to do it.”

-3. They hate the metal detectors
+3. Amazon warehouse employees hate the metal detectors.

 As an added layer of security, workers are subject to airport-style security checkpoints each time they leave the floor, including lunch break.
 According to Mided, when the lunch buzzer rings, there’s a mad rush to avoid the lines.
 “If you’re way over on one side of the warehouse and lunch is called, you have 30 minutes from that point to clock out, eat, and come back.
 You’re spending half your time waiting to be scanned out so you can be sure you’re not stealing anything.
 It leaves you with about 10 minutes for food.”
 The same lines form at the end of the day when workers pour out of the building.
 And workers don’t get paid to stand in line, thanks to a Supreme Court decision at the end of 2014 that ruled businesses like Amazon don't have to pay employees for the time they spend waiting to be scanned.

-4. They have strict quotas
+4. Amazon warehouse employees have strict quotas.